 - One or more employees went to an exchange and obtained a premium tax credit for a month in which they were eligible for an employer-sponsored plan and the employer did not, or was not afforded the opportunity to, respond to an exchange notice.

-Question: Our company has fully-complied with the ACA requirements, is there anything else we can do to avoid receiving a 226-J letter?
+Q: Our company has fully-complied with the ACA requirements, is there anything else we can do to avoid receiving a 226-J letter?

-Answer: Yes, employers can take pro-active steps to help avoid receiving this letter by reviewing their 1094-C & 1095-C forms for potential mistakes/errors.
+A: Yes, employers can take pro-active steps to help avoid receiving this letter by reviewing their 1094-C & 1095-C forms for potential mistakes/errors.

 Here are some things you should look for when reviewing your forms for accuracy: